freenas/freenas-docs/userguide/storage.rst

 ^^^^^^^^^^

-.. note:: The encryption facility used by %brand% is designed to protect against physical theft and removal of disks, and to prevent data recovery from reused or failed disks.
-It is not designed to protect against unauthorized software access.
-Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data is stored on the system.
+.. note:: The encryption facility used by %brand% is designed to protect against data theft from powered-down systems and locked encrypted pools, and to prevent data recovery from reused or failed disks.
+This type of data encryption is not designed to protect against unauthorized software access when the pool is already unlocked.
+Ensure that only authorized users have access to the web UI and that proper permissions are set on shares if sensitive data is stored on the system.

 %brand% supports
 `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__